MetaMask/SIPs/SIPS/sip-20.md

 The RPC method takes two parameters:
 - `id` - The unique identifier of the WebSocket connection to send the message over.
 This identifier is returned by the `snap_openWebSocket` method.
 - `message` - The message to send over the WebSocket connection.
-It can be either a string or a number array.
+It can be either a string or an array of bytes.

 An example of usage is given below.